pandey-ankit/coherence-new/lab5/lab5.md

       ```

    > Note: The Coherence NamedMap that will be used by the Repository implementation will be
-   > based on the type name in the Repository class assuming the Repository name follows the format of [Type]Repository (e.g., CustomerRepository will use a NamedMap called customer).
-If this is not desired, the name may instead be passed by the @CoherenceMap annotation which we are doing in our
-   > case to use `people`.
+   > what is specified within the @CoherenceMap annotation.

 ## Task 3: Configure the Repository

 As Coherence is, at its core, a key-value store, mapping Entities for use with a Coherence
 Repository is relatively simple as only the id needs to be annotated.
-It is possible to use either `org.springframework.data.annotation.Id` or `javax.persistence.Id` to denote the entity’s id.
+It is possible to use either `org.springframework.data.annotation.Id` or `jakarta.persistence.Id` to denote the entity’s id.

 1. Update the `Customer` class to include the `org.springframework.data.annotation.Id` annotation: